Incremental PTA (iPTA)

 There are two ways users can create/update Saphir documents with iPTA:

 One document per shut-in: Each shut-in is extracted in a new document.
-Data in each document are truncated at the extracted shut-in.
+Input data in each document are truncated at the end of the corresponding extraction period.

 Extracting / Viewing iPTA Results